okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 For running multiple cookbook recipes, we could do `sudo chef-client -z --runlist "recipe[cookbook::recipe],recipe[another-cookbook::recipe]"`.
 This will do a `chef-client` run in order.

 The runlist DOES NOT HAVE A SPACE between recipe declarations.

+# include_recipe

+The `include_recipe` method allows you to include a recipe from either the online cookbook stores or from one of our own cookbooks.